 ML code usually exports a trained model at the end of training in the form of one or more model artifacts.
 You can then use the model artifacts to get predictions.

 After custom training completes, you can no longer access the VMs that ran your training code.
 Therefore, your training code must export model artifacts to a location outside of Vertex AI.

 We recommend that you export model artifacts to a Cloud Storage bucket.
-As described in the previous section, Vertex AI can access any Cloud Storage bucket in the Google Cloud project where you are performing custom training.
+As described in the previous section about which resources your code can access, Vertex AI can access any Cloud Storage bucket in the Google Cloud project where you are performing custom training.
 Use a library that supports ADC to export your model artifacts.
 For example, TensorFlow's APIs for saving Keras models can export artifacts directly to a Cloud Storage path.

 If you want to use your trained model to serve predictions on Vertex AI, then your code must export model artifacts in a format compatible with one of the pre-built containers for prediction.
 Learn more in the guide to exporting model artifacts for prediction.